- Human Services

 SPOA (Single Point of Access)

-What is the Children’s Single Point of Access (SPOA)?
+What is the Single Point of Access (SPOA)?

 SPOA was implemented to expand each county’s existing community based mental health system, and make it a more collaborative system.
-The Children’s SPOA is established under the Local Government Unit (LGU) to ensure appropriate access to services, prioritize based on need, and to ensure accountability between systems and providers.
-The SPOA applications are reviewed by the SPOA committee to determine the most appropriate services available to the individual.
+SPOA is established under the Local Government Unit (LGU) to ensure appropriate access to services, prioritize based on need, and to ensure accountability between systems and providers.
+The SPOA applications are reviewed by the SPOA committee to determine appropriate services available to the individual.
 It can also assist in identifying and developing strategies for complex behaviors and situations.
-The SPOA Committee is developed in collaboration with our local Department of Social Services, Coordinated Children’s Services Initiative (CCSI), Cortland County Mental Health, Family and Children Counseling Services, Catholic Charities of Cortland, Hillside Children and Family Services, Children’s Home of Wyoming Conference, Cortland County School representatives, Franziska Racker Centers, and the Probation Department and other applicable community providers.
+The SPOA Committee is developed in collaboration with our local Department of Social Services, Coordinated Children’s Services Initiative (CCSI), Cortland County Mental Health, Family and Children Counseling Services, Catholic Charities of Cortland, Hillside Children and Family Services, Children’s Home of Wyoming Conference, Cortland County School representatives, Franziska Racker Centers, the Probation Department and other applicable community providers.

-How does the Children’s Single Point of Access (SPOA) work?
+How does Single Point of Access (SPOA) work?

-Individuals can be referred to SPOA using the Cortland County Joint Services Referral Form or the Universal SPOA Referral by hospitals, service providers, family members, or legal guardians.
+Individuals can be referred to SPOA using the appropriate referral form.
+Anyone is able to make a referral.
 The referral is sent to Cortland County Mental Health for review and discussion by the SPOA Committee.
 Through this process, the committee utilizes guidance from the Department of Health and the Office of Mental Health to determine appropriateness criteria and the appropriate level of care based on the information provided.
 The SPOA Committee then will make a recommendation for services.

 What services are available through the Children’s Single Point of Access (SPOA)?

 1.)
-Non-Medicaid Care Management: This program is for children and youth ages 5 to 18 that have a diagnosis aligned with Serious Emotional Disturbance (SED), and that do not meet the guidelines to receive Medicaid health insurance.
+Non-Medicaid Care Management: This program is for children and youth ages 5+ that have a diagnosis aligned with Serious Emotional Disturbance (SED), and that do not meet the guidelines to receive Medicaid health insurance.
 In Cortland County, Catholic Charities of Cortland (www.ccocc.org) is the provider of these services.